 Dwaal Lighting Design studio is the design practice of Kate Sweater.
 Kate has been working in the field of lighting for over a decade, with experience in architectural lighting design, fixture design & engineering and lighting research into lighting technologies and human factors, in the United States and Europe.

 Kate holds a Master of Science in Architectural Sciences (Lighting) from the Lighting Research Center at Rensselaer Polytechnic Institute, and a Bachelors of Fine Art (Furniture) from the Rhode Island School of Design.
 She is also Lighting Certified by the NCQLP.

 Some notable previous work: Kate has published papers on many aspects of human vision and lighting.
-She has created healthy and efficient lighting design plans for a senior center, written documents to help owners of low-income housing facility to upgrade to LED lighting, and has designed and created lighting fixtures for the State Capitol building in Albany.
+She is the Lighting Fellow for the Design Trust for Public Space and helped to create a new public space for the community at Lillian Wald Housing in Manhattan.
+She has written documents to help owners of low-income housing facility to upgrade to LED lighting, and has designed and created lighting fixtures for the State Capitol building in Albany.
 She helped to develop a testing protocol for off-grid LED lighting for communities in Africa and India.

-Kate’s work focuses on design for positive change.
 Kate has been a guest critic at Parsons/The New School and Rensselaer Polytechnic Institute Architecture Department.
-She is currently teaching in a part-time faculty position at The New School, Parsons’ School of Constructed Environments and is also the Lighting Fellow for ‘Opening the Edge’, a project of the Design Trust for Public Space, in partnership with the New York City Housing Authority; proposed by Jane Greengold.
+She has taught at The New School, Parsons’ School of Constructed Environments and was also the Lighting Fellow for ‘Opening the Edge’, a project of the Design Trust for Public Space, in partnership with the New York City Housing Authority; proposed by Jane Greengold.